sgeray/smartcalc/README.md

 - Why Built This

-After years of web development (HTML/CSS/JS/PHP) and some desktop experience with many, this project was our first hands-on Flutter app — designed not just to learn the framework, but also to build something actually useful and extensible for everyone.
+After years of full-stack web development (HTML, CSS, JavaScript, PHP, and .NET) — with a strong focus on WordPress over the past 13 years — and significant experience in desktop applications (including C#, Java), as well as deep involvement with relational databases like SQL Server, MySQL, and PL/SQL-driven systems, this project marks my first hands-on Flutter app.

+SmartCalc was built not just as a learning exercise, but as a serious, functional, and fully extensible tool — designed to work seamlessly across mobile, web, and desktop environments.

 It started with a simple percentage calculator, and evolved into a full offline toolkit with multi language support.